MohamedRagab2002/Assignment2/README.md

-Write a program that take number from user then print yes if that number can divide by 3 and 4 otherwise print no
+- Write a program that allows the user to insert an integer then print negative if it is a negative number otherwise print positive